Henry1601/CTF-Writeup/Reverse Engineering/asm1/README.md

 	<+60>:	pop    ebp
 	<+61>:	ret
 ```
 At line 60, the stack is popped and EAX is returned.
-Since EAX is equal to 0x8bb, that is our flag.
+Since now EAX is equal to 0x8bb, that is our flag.

 Here is the function re-written in C code:
 ```bash